WORKING WITH DG ECHO AS AN UN AGENCY | 2021 - 2027

 THE WORLDWIDE DECISION (WWD)

-Since 2012 the European Commission adopts one worldwide decision per year.
-Through this document it allocates, for the current year, the necessary funds for the implementation of humanitarian aid actions in the field of:
+Since 2012, the European Commission adopts yearly a 'Worldwide Decision' that covers all humanitarian aid actions, which DG ECHO anticipates to fund as explained in DG ECHO's Annual Strategy.
+Through this document it allocates the necessary funds for the implementation of humanitarian aid actions in the field of:

 - large scale emergency or a sudden onset